 My story “Reputation for Excellence,” a feature on Meredith College's strong education program, appeared in the summer 2014 print issue of Meredith Magazine.

-“Art and Activism,” a feature about Meredith art professor Shannon Johnstone, appeared in the spring 2014 print issue of Meredith Magazine.
-I had so much fun writing this article and going out with Shannon for one of her photo shoots.
+“Art and Activism,” a feature about a Meredith art professor, appeared in the spring 2014 print issue of Meredith Magazine.
+I had so much fun writing this article and going out for a photo shoot.
 She is amazing!

 The spring 2014 print issue of Meredith Magazine also featured an article about negotiation, “The Art of Negotiation.”